deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "I hope so, motherfucker took the top bunk over me for eight weeks!"
 He laughed, then self-censored.
 "Uh, sorry.
 Bleep."

 "It's no problem.
-So…WARHORSE?"
+So...WARHORSE?"

 "Couple'a reasons.
 Your boy can carry *anything*, he's strong as shit, put a bag on him and he'll run all day.
-So, we *could* have called him Packmule, but…y'know with a name like Arés…"
+So, we *could* have called him Packmule, but...y'know with a name like Arés..."

 "Makes sense."
 Ava agreed, grinning.